rsdoiel/mkpage/README.md

 Go text/templates support defining blocks and rendering them in conjuction with a main template.
 This is also supported by *mkpage*.
 For each template encountered on the command line it is added to an array of templates parsed by the text/template package.
-Collectively they are then executed which causes final results render to stdout by *mkpage*.
+Collectively they are then executed which causes final results to render to stdout by *mkpage*.

 ```shell